Amzani/apidesk-sdk-test-def/docs/sdks/activities/README.md

 ## create

-The `activitiesAdd` operation allows developers to create a new activity within the CRM system by sending a POST request to the `/crm/activities` endpoint.
-This operation is essential for integrating and managing customer interactions and tasks within a unified CRM platform.
+The activitiesAdd operation allows developers to add a new activity to the CRM system by sending a POST request to the /crm/activities endpoint.
+This operation is crucial for maintaining up-to-date records of interactions and engagements within the CRM.
+The request must include a valid x-apideck-consumer-id and x-apideck-app-id in the headers for authentication and authorization.
+Optionally, the x-apideck-service-id can be specified to target a specific service integration.
+The 'raw' query parameter can be set to true to receive the raw data response, useful for debugging.
+Upon successful creation, the API returns a 201 status code along with the ID of the newly created activity, encapsulated in a JSON object.

-Key Parameters:
-- `x-apideck-consumer-id` (header, required): Specifies the consumer ID for data retrieval or submission.
-- `x-apideck-app-id` (header, required): Identifies the Unify application making the request.
-- `x-apideck-service-id` (header, optional): Indicates the specific service to call, necessary when multiple integrations are active.
-- `raw` (query, optional): Determines if the raw response should be included, mainly for debugging.

-Upon successful creation, the operation returns a `201` status code along with a JSON object containing the unique identifier of the newly created activity.
-This response confirms the successful addition of the activity to the CRM system.

 ### Example Usage